Abhi147369/TestAutomation-Luminox-Ecommerse/README.md

 ## License

-This project is Preapared by Abhishek Gavkare.
+This project is Prepared by Abhishek Gavkare.

 ## Acknowledgments